ogunmakindetobi/react-weather/README.md

 ## User stories.

-- This app is for getting the current weather in any city accross the world.
+- App is use for getting the current weather in any city across the world.
   [Search for cities and current location]
 - Adding API to fetch the data of the weather.
 - Use the state for the hook.
-- function componenet to create the app.
+- function component to create the app.
 - HTML to display the app.

 ## User

 - Its help users to get current weather(i.e good weather or bad weather)
-- App consist of search-bar and click button
+- App consists of a search-bar and click button
+- its friendly use.

 ## Wireframes

-- i Build this app with React.js with open source for weather api https://openweathermap.org/api
+- I Built this app with React.js with open source of weather api https://openweathermap.org/api

 - Button from https://material-ui.com/